Kang Yatse II Trek 2026: Best Time, Package and Safety Guide

 Day 10 – Trek to Chokdo via Nimaling, Drive to Leh

-Difficulty Level: Kang Yatse (II) Trek
+Difficulty Level of Kang Yatse II Trek

 Because the top is relatively high in elevation, we recommend a reasonable level of physical fitness.
 We strongly advise trekkers to be physically and mentally prepared for an endurance process as the arduous journey might throw obstacles at unexpected hours.
 Throughout the course, all groups will be guided by our experts for trekking equipment and any impending terrain.
 Trekkers must be aware of any AMC conditions and must notify our teams before continuing their ascent.